hungerf3/Pike-Deep-Zoom-Tools/readme.txt

 merge.pike:
 ----------
 Merge is a tool for merging a set of images into a composite image.
+I wrote it at a time when enblend/enfuse were broken for large  images.

-Since Enblend is currently broken for large images, it is a quick and dirty replacement, using netPBM to do the heavy lifting.
+it is a quick and dirty replacement, using netPBM to do the heavy lifting.